Suns vs. Clippers: Betting Trends, Record ATS, Home/Road Splits

 - The Clippers have been chosen as underdogs in 30 games this year and have walked away with the win nine times (30%) in those games.

-- Los Angeles has not won as an underdog of +260 or more on the moneyline this season in three games with those odds or longer.
+- Los Angeles has not entered a game this season with longer moneyline odds than +600.

-- Sportsbooks have implied with the moneyline set for this matchup that Los Angeles has a 27.8% chance of pulling out a win.
+- The moneyline set for this matchup implies Los Angeles has a 14.3% chance of walking away with the win.

 Suns vs. Clippers Over/Under Stats (Regular Season)